JRJR vs. MR. T

 An accounting of GM Magic

 I met Grant Morrison briefly at a signing in Philadelphia in 2002.
-I was 21, hungover, sleep deprived, and rather well in tune w/ the dune.
+I was 21, hungover, sleep deprived, and rather well in tune w/ the dune (Stoned).
 (This being the day after the first Punk Rock Prom on Madison Drive.)
 I’d brought a small collection of my comix to show them, which I clutched nervously.

-I was trying to think of ways to communicate quickly and clearly that I was hip to real arcane shit.
+Through the fog I was trying to think of ways to communicate quickly and clearly that I was hip to real arcane shit.
 My skepticism about the explanatory power of a few short words, esp. in matters zen, led me to briefly entertain the harebrained notion that the body language of a hearty *THUMBS UP* might somehow be the ticket.
 As the line shuffled forward I decided the more practical approach would be to ask them if they read Robert Anton Wilson.

 Along my way to the front of the line my shyness and introversion also changed my mind about showing them my comix.
 Which suddenly seemed like a stupid and embarrassing thing to do.